alwye/bierman-gui/README.md

 # BIER Topology Manager
 This is a web application built on top of [Angular](http://github.com/angular/angular.js) + [NeXt UI](http://github.com/CiscoDevNet/next-ui).

+# Application Overview
+Bit Indexed Explicit Replication (BIER) is a revolutionary new multipoint forwarding architecture.
+BIER allows for network replication without a tree building protocol or per-flow state by providing a mechanism to define endpoints within the packet header.
+BIER routers replicate and forward multicast packets along the unicast shortest paths to each of the defined endpoints for any given packet.
+This is a radical simplification over all previous multi-point solutions, reducing the cost of operation and providing deterministic network convergence performance for multicast services.

 # Configuration
 ## REST Proxy Server
 We use [ODL REST Proxy](https://github.com/zverevalexei/odl-rest-proxy) to avoid CORS restrictions.
 Proxy enhances possibilities of REST API, since we can make even 'unsafe' requests.